Albuquerque Whiplash Claims: Everything You Need to Know

 Navigating a denied whiplash injury claim can be challenging.
 However, with the guidance of an experienced Albuquerque personal injury attorney and persistence, you can still pursue the compensation you deserve.
 If you trust in your legal representation and remain proactive, you stand a better chance of a successful outcome.

-Statute of Limitations for Whiplash Claims in New Mexico
+What is the Statute of Limitations for Whiplash Claims in New Mexico?

-There is a statute of limitations in New Mexico that sets a deadline for filing a whiplash claim.
-Be aware of this time limit.
+The statute of limitations in New Mexico for personal injury claims, including whiplash injuries, is three years from the date of the accident.
+It’s essential to keep this timeline in mind.
 Failing to file within the specified timeframe can result in the loss of your right to seek compensation.
-Generally, the statute of limitations for personal injury claims, including whiplash injuries, in New Mexico is three years from the date of the accident.
-However, it’s essential to consult with a personal injury attorney.
+Although the statute of limitations for New Mexico personal injuries is three years, it’s essential to consult with an attorney as soon as possible after your injury.
 They can help you understand the specific deadlines that apply to your whiplash claim, as certain circumstances may affect the timeline.

 - You don’t have to accept the insurance company’s settlement offer.
 We will advocate for your rights and interests when dealing with the other driver’s insurance adjusters.